ghabs/notes.bengoldhaber/_notes/Academic Urban Legends.md

 tags: academic research
 ---

-An essay on the prevalance of rumors and urban legends in academic writing.
+An essay on the prevalance of rumors and urban legends in academic writing.c

 - Categories:: [[Academic Articles]]
 - Author:: Ole Bjørn Rekdal